kgdunn/pid-book/process-monitoring/process-monitoring.rst

 .. question::

-    Use the `batch yields data <http://stats4.eng.mcmaster.ca/wiki/Data_sets#Batch_yields>`_ from last week's assignment and construct a control chart using the 300 yield values.
+    Use the `batch yields data <http://datasets.connectmv.com/info/batch-yields>`_ and construct a control chart using the 300 yield values.
 Use a subgroup of size 5.
 Report your target value, lower control limit and upper control limit, showing the calculations you made.
 I recommend that you write your code so that you can reuse it for the next question and for the mid-term take-home exam.

 .. answer::